-This is the main power button, which is used to apply or turn off the main system power.
+The main power switch is used to apply or remove power from the power supply to the server system.
 Turning off system power with this button removes the main power but keeps standby power supplied to the system.
+Therefore, you must unplug system before servicing.